FACEPrep-ProGrad/lab-SELECT-command-part2/README.md

 > 11. **Write a query to display the Captain of the team `Chelsea FC`.**

-> 12. **Write a query to display the teams those which hasn't won any of the PSL matches.
+> 12. **Write a query to display the teams those which hasn't won any of the PPL matches.
 Display the records sorted in ascending order based on team name. `[HINT:select winner_team_id which is not null]`**

 > 13. **Write a query to display the names of teams that has won matches in the month of January 2020.
 Display the records sorted in ascending order based on team name.**

 > 14. **Write a query to display the name of the player who is an All Rounder and has won the player of the match award.
 Display the records sorted in ascending order based on player name.**

-> 15. **Write a query to display the names of the team which have won the PSL tournament.
+> 15. **Write a query to display the names of the team which have won the PPL tournament.
 Display the records sorted in ascending order based on team name.**